mthnglac/parasut-cli/docs/usage.rst

 .. note::

-    You have to set these environment variables for be able to release the target repo:
+    You have to set these environment variables be able to release the target
+    repo:

     .. code-block:: console